thomasbattram/thesis/index/thesis.knit.md

 ## Methods {#methods-04}

 ### Epigenome-wide association studies data
-X EWAS summary statistics were extracted from the EWAS Catalog [REF].
-This includes X published EWAS, X EWAS performed in the Accessible Resource for Integrated Epigenomics Studies (ARIES) subsection of the Avon Longitudinal Study of Parents and Children (ALSPAC), which is described below and X EWAS performed using data from the gene expression omnibus (GEO) resource.
+All the data for the analysis were extracted from The EWAS Catalog (__Chapter \@ref(ewas-catalog)__).
+This includes 178 published studies, 387 EWAS from the ARIES subsection of ALSPAC (__Section \@ref(alspac-03)__) [@Relton2015-aries; @Fraser2013; @Boyd2013] and 40 EWAS performed using data from the gene expression omnibus (GEO) resource.
+See __Chapter \@ref(ewas-catalog)__ for more details.

-All EWAS have a sample size of greater than 100 and measured more than 100,000 DNA methylation sites genome-wide.

-If there are multiple EWAS of the same trait, the EWAS with the largest N was selected for analyses when wishing to assess EWAS results of unique traits.

-### ARIES
-Data used to derive estimates for DNA methylation variability and average methylation levels was taken from the ARIES subsection of the ALSPAC cohort.
-Pregnant women resident in Avon, UK with expected dates of delivery 1st April 1991 to 31st December 1992 were invited to take part in the study.
-The initial number of pregnancies enrolled is 14,541 (for these at least one questionnaire has been returned or a “Children in Focus” clinic had been attended by 19/07/1999).
-Of these initial pregnancies, there was a total of 14,676 foetuses, resulting in 14,062 live births and 13,988 children who were alive at 1 year of age.
-Full details of the cohort has been published previously (REFS).

 ### Description of catalog data {-#description-of-data}
 Associations between DNA methylation and traits, unless otherwise stated, were extracted at P < 1x10^-7^.
 Each of the CpGs in the Catalog are annotated to genes, using data from the meffil R package (REF).

-Variance explained ($r^2$) was calculated from P values ($p$) and sample size ($n$) as follows
+T-statistics ($t$) were calculated using P-values, sample sizes ($n$) and the qt() function in R. $r^2$ values were calculated from t-statistics as follows

 \begin{equation}
-    r^2 = XXX
+    r^2 = \frac{t^2} {t^2 + n - 1}
     (\#eq:r-squared)
 \end{equation}

 We identified traits for which r^2^ values might be inflated.
-For each EWAS the estimated r^2^ values were summed and these values were transformed to try and approximate a normal distribution.
+For each EWAS the estimated r^2^ values were summed and these values were transformed to approximate a normal distribution.
 Then a z-test was performed to assess which sum of r^2^ values were greater than the mean sum of r^2^ values.
+From the z-test, those with a FDR-corrected P-value of less than 0.05 were labelled as having inflated r^2^ values.

 ### Identifying faulty probes
 By far the most common method to measure DNA methylation across the studies in The EWAS Catalog is using the Illumina Infinium HumanMethylation450 Beadchip.
 Since its development, the array has been extensively characterised (REFs) and it was found that not all probes map just to the CpG they were designed to bind to.
 Some probes map to SNPs, others are non-specific and some are prone to cross-hybridisation (REFs).
 We assigned probes to be 'potentially faulty' if they were characterised as such by Zhou et al. (REF).

 ### Replication
 An association was deemed to be replicated at P < 1x10^-4^.
 We assessed replicability of EWAS within the database in two separate ways.
-Firstly, replication within studies is recorded in the EWAS Catalog, thus simply performed a lookup for any studies that performed a replication or meta-analysed discovery and replication datasets.
-Secondly, we performed a lookup of results for any traits for which separarte multiple EWAS had been conducted.
+Firstly, replication within studies is recorded in the EWAS Catalog, thus we simply performed a lookup for any studies that performed a replication or meta-analysed discovery and replication datasets.
+Secondly, we performed a lookup of results for any traits for which multiple EWAS had been conducted.

-The Catalog also contains results from studies that have uploaded their data to GEO as well as results from the re-analysis of that data performed by us.
+The Catalog also contains results from studies that have uploaded their data to GEO as well as results from the re-analysis of that data performed by The EWAS Catalog team.
 These re-analyses adjusted for 20 surrogate variables only as many studies did not provide a complete set of covariates to GEO.
-We performed a lookup of results found in the original EWAS in the re-analysed data provided by GEO.
+We performed a lookup of results found in the original EWAS in the re-analysed data.

 ### Selecting data to assess DNA methylation characteristics
 We decided to only use studies and results thought to be more "robust" when assessing how characteristics of DNA methylation might impact EWAS results.
 To this end, we removed all potentially faulty probes and probes that mapped to sex chromomsomes, excluded studies with likely inflated r^2^ values, and removed studies for which re-analysis of the data replicated less than 10% of the findings.